J. G. BALLARD - SHORT STORIES

 REPORT FROM AN OBSCURE PLANET: Leonardo, April 1992

-Leonardo was a magazine that was circulated with various European newspapers, including The Independent, to celebrate the start of Expo 92.
+Leonardo was a one-off magazine that was circulated with various European newspapers, including The Independent, to celebrate the start of Expo 92 in Seville.
+Each version contained the the same content, translated into the language of the relevant country.

 THE DYING FALL: Interzone, #106, April 1996

-Ballard's last short story to-date was included in a special edition of Interzone to mark his work.
-It was not however included in The Complete Short Stories.
+Ballard's last short story was included in a special edition of Interzone to mark his work.
+It did not appear in The Complete Short Stories until the 2009 edition from W. W. Norton.

 Interzone, #106